 Did you know dental implants can stop or reverse bone loss as a result of missing teeth?
-The benefits of this permanent solution go far beyond cosmetic.
-Our dentists in Richmond explain how we can address a number of oral health issues.
+The benefits of this permanent solution go far beyond cosmetics.
+Our dentists in Richmond dentist explains how we can address a number of oral health issues.

 If you are missing one or more teeth, your dentist may recommend a bone grafting procedure and dental implant to restore lost bone density, resolve your oral health issue and restore your smile so it's once again natural-looking and functional.
 That said, when it comes to deciding whether to get dental implants, time is of the essence as continuing bone deterioration is a serious issue for your oral and overall health.

 If you put off getting a replacement tooth for a lost tooth, you run the risk of serious problems with your oral and general health due to ongoing bone loss.
 You have living tissue with newly formed cells in your jawbone, just like in other bones in your body.
 In a healthy jaw, these develop, eventually wear out, and are replaced by new cells.

 The normal process of eating and chewing play a critical role in this growth cycle; as we chew, the force travels through our tooth roots to stimulate bone growth in the jaw.
 But with a missing tooth, this process is disrupted and the stimulus ends.

 Over time, bone cells are not replaced at an adequate rate and the bone gradually loses volume.
 Not only that, but bone loss can continue beyond the immediate bone beneath the tooth, impacting the rest of the jawbone.
 The jawbone can shrink, becoming weaker and more vulnerable to fracture.